These faired-in covers have been designed to replace the Chimaera's standard plastic headlamp shrouds and fit over the top of the existing TVR lights.

 When the filler has dried (15-20 mins in ideal conditions, longer in cold weather) remove the tape holding the lens down, unbolt the cowl assembly which will now be a complete item with the base plate attached, and remove the polythene.

-Remove any unsightly excess filler that may has squashed out where it could be seen by using a dremel, grinder, or by hand filing.
+Remove any unsightly excess filler that may have squashed out where it could be seen by using a dremel, grinder, or by hand filing.
 Wear eye and face protection when dealing with filler dust.

 Now the back of the cowl assembly can be masked out around its circumference.
 Tape firmly onto the underside of the flange without any gaps in the tape.
 The cowl assembly now needs bolting to the car, centrally in its aperture, with even clearance around the sides for the lens to sit nice and flush.